vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ## Introduction

-The purpose of this document is to provide an overview of the infrastructure used to operate the Mastodon instance, and ancillary services, that make up [vmst.io](https://vmst.io).
-It should explain how the various services interact, and how _the magic happens_ when our users open the Mastodon app on their phone or enter our address in their web browser.
+The purpose of this document is to provide an overview of the infrastructure used to operate the Mastodon instance, and ancillary services, that make up [vmst.io](https://vmst.io).It should explain how the various services interact, and how _the magic happens_ when our users open the Mastodon app on their phone or enter our address in their web browser.

 Unfortunately though it's not really magic, but a series of databases and micro-services from various open source vendors, running in _The Cloud_.